Skip to main content

 Run a Complete Asset Inventory

 You can't manage what you don't track.
-Ensure every capital asset is documented with:
+Ensure every capital asset is documented with the information needed for lifecycle and replacement value calculations.

 • Purchase/installation date — for lifecycle calculation